Home Januvia & Janumet

 • Upper respiratory infection

-• Allergic reactions (hives, difficulty breathing, swelling of the lips, face, tongue or throat)
+• Allergic reactions (hives, difficulty breathing or swelling of the lips, face, tongue or throat)

-• Heart failure (fast increase in weight, shortness of breath, or swelling of the feet)
+• Heart failure (rapid increase in weight, shortness of breath or swelling of the feet)

 • Hypoglycemia (low blood sugar)